-4.12 nRESET
+4.17 nRESET

 This pin is the asynchronus master hardware reset.
 Asserted low it returns the device to its reset state.
 When high, the device operates as normal.
-The pin has a weak internal pull up which must be supplemented with a 1K to 5K pull up and optionally a 20 to 50nF ceramic bypass capacitor to GND^5 (to offer the best fast-transient immunity in harsh EMI applications).
+The pin has a weak internal pull up which must be supplemented with a 1K to 5K pull up and optionally a 20 to 50nF ceramic bypass capacitor to GND4 (to offer the best fast-transient immunity in harsh EMI applications).

 The core sub-system's power supply output, driven by an internal LDO running at nominally 1.8V.
 If there is more than one VDDC pin then connect them all together to form a single net.
 Each VDDC pin must have a parallel 22uF and 100nF ceramic capacitor within 2mm, bypassing to GND with a short low inductance PCB trace.
 No other connections to the VDDC net are permitted.

+These pins have special layout considerations.
 See Appendix A.1.1 Layout and Routing Considerations for VDDA tracks for further details.